World Court to hear sanctions dispute filed by Iran against United States | Law-Order

 Judges at the highest U.N. court for disputes between states on Wednesday ruled that they can hear a case filed by Iran against the United States seeking to have sanctions against Tehran lifted.

+"Iran has always fully respected int'l law.
+High time for the US to live up to int'l obligations," Zarif tweeted, in a clear reference to Tehran's call on Biden administration to return to the nuclear pact and lift U.S. sanctions.
+Other U.S. objections to the case were also dismissed, meaning Iran's claim will move on to a hearing on the merits.
+A final decision would be likely to take several more years.

-The ICJ’s rulings are binding, but it has no power to enforce them, and the United States and Iran are both among a handful of countries to have ignored its decisions.
+The ICJ's rulings are binding, but it has no power to enforce them, and the United States and Iran are among a handful of countries to have ignored its decisions.
+(Additional reporting by Parisa Hafezi in Dubai Reporting by Stephanie van den Berg; Writing by Anthony Deutsch; Editing by Alison Williams, Peter Graff and Barbara Lewis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)